Acktarius/conceal-assistant/README.md

 ****NOTES****
-need to create a .env file with a password for session => contact author
+need to create a .env file with a password for session => contact author for more info